roboticsatiowa/Rover/README.md

 source install/setup.bash
 ```

+> [!NOTE]
+> You must source the `install/setup.bash` file in every new terminal so ROS2 can find the uirover packages.
+Otherwise you will see errors like `package 'uirover_bringup' not found`.

+> [!IMPORTANT]
+> Running `source install/setup.bash` will automatically set the appropriate environment variables for Zenoh Middleware.
+It defaults to using the basestation config file (`zenoh_basestation.config.json5`).
+If you are working on the rover you must manually set the `ZENOH_ROUTER_CONFIG_URI` environment variable to point to `zenoh_rover.config.json5` in `~/.bashrc` or manually before launching any nodes.

 It is recommended to occasionally clean out the workspace.
 This will remove any generated files which can sometimes cause issues.

 ```bash
 ./tools/ros/clean.sh